fsilveir/fsilveir.github.io/_posts/2019-08-03-making-terminals-great-again.md

 ---

 GUI's are nice and all, but nothing beats command-line for the day to day stuff.
-I'm a total fan of small productivity tools, and I'm constantly trying to find new ways to hack my bash to do si....
-Here are my favorite tools, hacks and dotfiles to increase my productivity in the command-line:
+I'm a total fan of small productivity tools, and I'm constantly trying to find new ways to hack my bash to do so....
+Here are my favorite tools, hacks and dotfiles to increase my productivity in the command-line.

 [tmux: A terminal multiplexer](http://tmux.github.io/)
 ===========